[This post was originally published on 8th March 2022. It has been updated on 28th Sep 2022.]

 3. Poiret One

-Poiret One looks decorative, geometric, as well as innovative banner design font.
+Poiret One font style for banner design looks decorative, geometric, as well as innovative.
 It can be effectively used for titles, headlines, logos, labels, and signs.
 If you have a short message that you want to convey with a stylish font banner design, you can use it for body text.
 You should use it in lowercase even though it looks appealing in all caps.
 Poiret will reflect simplicity and straightforwardness with the friendly geometrics.

 4. Luckiest Guy

-One who can draw attention in a few seconds – he’s the Luckiest Guy.
+One who can draw attention in a few seconds – he’s the Luckiest Guy font style for banner design.
 Obviously, best font for banner titles.
 The font is similar to handwriting but written as a bold typeface.
 Note that it is available as Regular style, with uppercase letters only.

 If you do not prefer to use Luckiest Guy, you can use Knewave for your titles.
 Its bold typeface can emphasize the message you want to convey through the banner.
 This banner design font comes in a regular style and supports lowercase letters in an Italic style.
 Luckiest Guy and Knewave, both these fonts for banner design will get more popular in 2022 because of their custom hand-lettered typeface.